 - Excel: Exports a spreadsheet containing the data shown in the report

-If you have an AdClarity – Advertising Intelligence subscription that includes only the display channel, you may export five excel reports per month.
-If you’ve upgraded to the Display, Social and Video subscription, you may export up to 20 excel reports per month.
+If you have an AdClarity — Advertising Intelligence subscription that includes only the display channel, you may export five excel reports per month.
+If you’ve added both the Display and the Social & Video subscriptions, you may export up to 20 excel reports per month.
 PDF reports are currently unlimited.

-AdClarity – Advertising Intelligence offers three different report types:
+AdClarity — Advertising Intelligence offers four different report types:

 - Publisher reports